 My turnaround time on custom orders is usually around 3-4 weeks.
-Rush orders can sometimes be accommodated, and are subject to a $50-$100 rush fee (the exact amount depends on the complexity of the design requested).
+Rush orders can sometimes be accommodated, subject to availability/timing of materials delivery, and are subject to a $50-$100 rush fee (the exact amount depends on the complexity of the design requested).

 I require a 50% deposit on custom work at the time the order is placed, with the remaining 50% payable upon completion of the piece (prior to shipment).
 I accept payments via Paypal, money order, or credit card (if you prefer to use your credit card outside of Paypal/Etsy, please contact me to schedule a phone call).